greatexpectationslabs/tutorial-gx-in-the-data-pipeline/README.md

 1. [Additional resources](#additional-resources)

 ## Prerequisites
 * Docker: You use Docker compose to run the containerized tutorial environment.
-[Docker Desktop](https://docs.docker.com/desktop/) is recommended.
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended.

-* Git: You use `git` to clone this repository and run the contents locally.
-Download `git` [here](https://git-scm.com/downloads).
+* Git: You use Git to clone this repository and access the contents locally.
+Download Git [here](https://git-scm.com/downloads).

 ## Quickstart
 1. Clone this repo locally.